-Did you know that by hiring an Independent Celebrant you can hold Weddings and Vow Renewals wherever you like?
+By hiring a professional Independent Celebrant you can hold Weddings and Vow Renewals wherever you like?
 But hang on … doesn’t the venue have to be licenced?
 No, not when you use a Celebrant.
-Modern couples are discovering there is a way to have their day exactly the way they want it: a Celebrant-led Wedding ceremony is the answer!
+Modern couples are discovering there is a way to have their day exactly the way they want it: a Celebrant-led Wedding ceremony or Vow Renewal is the answer!

-As an Independent Celebrant, I believe that your Wedding day should start with a truly personal Wedding Ceremony.
+I believe that your Wedding Day should start with a truly personal Wedding Ceremony.
 Why shouldn’t your Ceremony be just as beautiful and personal as all those special touches you have planned for your Wedding Reception and the rest of your big day?

 I specialise in creating individually crafted bespoke and personal Wedding Ceremonies which are written just for you – a complete one-off that won’t be repeated.
-People tell me my ceremonies are a refreshing alternative to the standard weddings that are delivered by local authority Registrars.
+People tell me my ceremonies are a refreshing alternative to the standard marriage service that is delivered by local authority Registrars.
 They’re also free of the restrictions Registrars insist on, so give you much more choice!

 Some of the more unusual ideas from Wedding Ceremonies I’ve created in the past, include the couple making the first cut of their wedding cake using a ceremonial sword, hammering copper coins into a tree slice, and lighting baptismal candles in a special unity candle ceremony.